 Benjamin was born into a musical family in Luxembourg in 1999.
 His parents – the mother is a violinist and the father a violist – enabled him an early access to classical music and took him to their rehearsals.
 At the age of four, Benjamin began to play the violin and switched to the cello in the following year.
 He received his first lessons from Raju Vidali at the Luxembourgian Conservatoire du Nord.
 Upon playing his first solo concert together with the conservatoire’s orchestra at the age of twelve, he made the definitive decision to pursue the career as a cellist.

 Benjamin has successfully demonstrated his talent at international music competitions.
-His most recent success was the 1st prize as well as audience and orchestra prizes at the Grand Prix Anne et Françoise Groben in June 2017.
+His most recent success was the second price at the Gabrielli Competition in Berlin.
+At the Grand Prix Anne et Françoise Groben in June 2017 Benjamin won the 1st prize as well as audience and orchestra prizes .
 In the previous year, he impressed at both the Parisian Concours Flame (1st prize and Prix spéciaux) and the Concours Prodige Art (1st prize).
 In 2015 he was honored with several awards at the Concours international Léopold Bellan (1st prize & special prize of the jury) and the International Knopf competition of the International Music Academy Anton Rubinstein in Dusseldorf (special prize).
 Furthermore, he received both the 1st prize and the Prix de Sacem at the Concours luxembourgeois pour Jeunes Solistes of the Ecole de Musique de l’UGDA in 2014.